Alluxio/alluxio/docs/en/Running-Flink-on-Alluxio.md

 {% include Running-Flink-on-Alluxio/hadoop-classpath.md %}

 Alternatively, advanced users can choose to compile this client jar from the source code.
-Follow the instructs [here](Building-Alluxio-Master-Branch.html#compute-framework-support) and use the generated jar at `{{site.ALLUXIO_CLIENT_JAR_PATH}}` for the rest of this guide.
+Follow the instructions [here](Building-Alluxio-Master-Branch.html#compute-framework-support) and use the generated jar at `{{site.ALLUXIO_CLIENT_JAR_PATH}}` for the rest of this guide.

 ### Translate additional Alluxio site properties to Flink